COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Beta-carotene supplementation in nonsmokers

-Two other RCTs of beta-carotene were carried out in populations that were not at excess risk of lung cancer.
-The PHS was designed to study the effects of beta-carotene and aspirin in cancer and cardiovascular disease.
-The study is a randomized, double-blind, placebo-controlled trial begun in 1982 involving 22,071 male physicians aged 40 to 84 years.
-After 12 years of follow-up, beta-carotene was not associated with overall risk of cancer (RR, 0.98) or lung cancer among current (11% of study population) or former (39% of study population) smokers.
+Two other randomized controlled trials of beta-carotene were carried out in populations that were not at excess risk of lung cancer.
+The Physicians' Health Study was designed to study the effects of beta-carotene and aspirin in cancer and cardiovascular disease.
+The study was a randomized, double-blind, placebo-controlled trial begun in 1982 involving 22,071 male physicians aged 40 to 84 years.
+After 12 years of follow-up, beta-carotene was not associated with overall risk of cancer (relative risk [RR], 0.98) or lung cancer among current (11% of study population) or former (39% of study population) smokers.

 Vitamin E supplementation